Skip to main content

 Fieldwork: Friday 9:00-10:50 a.m.

-This CAT 2CE course is restricted to students who have applied for and been accepted to the Community Engagement Program.
+This CAT 2CE course is restricted to students who have applied for and been accepted to the Community-Engaged Honors Program.

-As part of this course, you will be required to participate in a number of experiential opportunities related to mental health and wellness.
-These experiences may include conducting interviews with local communities, trying various wellness exercises, attending university and local events, and volunteering.
-You'll be looking at these experiences through the lens of our fiction to analyze the intersection of storytelling and mental health.
+As part of this course, you will be required to participate in a number of experiential opportunities related to media technology and storytelling.
+These experiences may include conducting interviews with campus communities, participating in creative writing workshops, attending local events, and volunteering.
+You'll use our class content to develop deeper understandings of these experiences and a greater appreciation for the intersections of technology, art, and identity.

 Writing Support